robertmuth/awesome-low-level-programming-languages/README.md

 * syntax: curly braces, type to the right of identifier
 * highlights:
   - small language
+  - testing built into the language
+  - error handling with dedicated syntax
+  - variables must be declared via `const` (immutable) or `var` (mutable)
   - no invisible control-flow

 ```